Category Archives: Artificial Intelligence

 We spoke about how computers are programmed using instructions in our bits and bytes article, but as a refresher, let’s recap!

 In other words, the same situation will occur over and over with only two results.
-There is no determination that there may be more issues, such as possible fraudulent activity.
+There is no determination that there may be more issues, such as the potential for fraudulent activity.

 Bottom line – There is no learning involved.